Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 People with ASD have a high tendency to use both alcohol and drugs to self-treat mental health symptoms.12 This is dangerous as self-medication increases overdose risks.

-Alcohol can lead to various health risks, regardless of whether the drinker has ASD or not.
+Alcohol can lead to various health risks, regardless of whether the drinker has ASD.
 These conditions include:

-A person with ASD may suddenly stop drinking if they are told to stop.
+A person with ASD may suddenly stop drinking if told to stop.
 They may experience painful and sometimes life-threatening withdrawal symptoms, including:

 Alcohol addiction and ASD have no cure.
 However, some approaches are available to help manage both alcohol problems and ASD symptoms.